-In an effort to comply with The Texas Racial Profiling/Sandra Bland Law, the Iowa Colony Police Department commissioned the analysis of its 2019 contact data.
-Thus, a particular type of data analyses was performed.
-This involved a careful evaluation of the 2019 motor vehicle-related data.
+In an attempt to comply with The Texas Racial Profiling/Sandra Bland Law, the Iowa Colony Police Department commissioned the analysis of its 2021 contact data.
+Hence, two different types of data analyses were performed.
+The first of these involved a careful evaluation of the 2021 motor vehicle-related data.
 This particular analysis measured, as required by the law, the number and percentage of Whites, Blacks, Hispanics or Latinos, Asians and Pacific Islanders, Alaska Natives and American Indians (Middle Easterners and individuals belonging to the "other" category, as optional categories), that came in contact with the police in the course of a motor vehicle related contact, and were either issued a ticket, citation, warning were issued or an arrest was made.
 Also, included in this data were instances where a motor vehicle contact took place for an alleged violation of the law or ordinance.
 The Tier 2 data analysis included, but was not limited to, information relevant to the number and percentage of contacts by race/ethnicity, gender, reason for the stop, location of stop, searches while indicating the type of search performed, result of stop, basis of an arrest and use of physical force resulting in bodily injury.